ValidVibe/base-/README.md

 ## 📋 Event Logging
 All significant state changes emit events.
 Events are indexed for efficient filtering on Base via Basescan or The Graph subgraphs deployed on Base.

+## ❌ Error Handling
+Reverts use descriptive messages for clarity.
+Custom errors are preferred over string reverts for gas efficiency.
+This is especially important on Base where high-frequency contract calls make per-call gas savings compound quickly.